ps258/k8s-sandbox/README.md

           operator: install the latest version of operator ready for contexts in sandbox namespaces
           istio: (NOT YET IMPLEMENTED) setup istio so that it's possible to monitor and configure the sandbox networks ksbctl shell <sandbox namespace> <podname>
           Start an interactive shell in the pod.
-          The pod name can be a substring of the actual name eg. ksbctl shell ksandbox-1 dashboard
+Not much use with distroless pods The pod name can be a substring of the actual name eg. ksbctl shell ksandbox-1 dashboard
     ksbctl start